 h.
 If other candidates seek an invitation, the burden of proof is on them to establish eligibility.
 You may request information to support a candidate's claim to eligibility.

-5. Criteria for Inclusion in State-Level Candidate Forums
+5. Criteria for Inclusion in State-Level and Congressional Candidate Forums

-The following criteria apply to candidate forums and debates for state-level offices, including Governor, Lieutenant Governor, Attorney General, Secretary of State, Treasurer, Wisconsin Supreme Court, Wisconsin Court of Appeals, State Senate and Assembly.
+The following criteria apply to candidate forums and debates for Congressional and state-level offices, including Governor, Lieutenant Governor, Attorney General, Secretary of State, Treasurer, Wisconsin Supreme Court, Wisconsin Court of Appeals, State Senate and Assembly.
+Local leagues may not independently sponsor a state or congressional office candidate forum without working with the state office.
 These criteria are intended to help Leagues make fair and consistent decisions.
 They are not intended to discourage any citizens from running for office.

 a.
 Constitutional Eligibility: the candidate, if elected, must be legally qualified to hold the office under federal and state law.